 Tips For Trail Travel

-It’s finally warmed up enough to be out in the Wissahickon, and we are loving it!
-But as you start exploring off of Forbidden Drive, there’s a few things you should always remember about sharing and taking care of the park’s trails.
+We’ve had some unseasonably warm days here in Philadelphia recently and a visit to the Wissahickon is at the top of everyone’s mind!
+As you start exploring off of Forbidden Drive, there are a few things you should always remember about sharing and taking care of the park’s trails.

 #1.
 Mind the mud!

 It’s mud season in the Wissahickon!
 When the frozen ground of the park’s upper trails begins thawing in the spring, it becomes looser and highly susceptible to erosion.
 If disturbed before they have time to adequately dry, the upper trails become muddy, making them less passable for park visitors and causing long-term damage to trail surfaces.

 What can you do to prevent this damage?
 Give muddy trails a miss.
 If you are leaving prints (hoof, tire, or boot) on a trail, it’s too wet to use and you should probably pick an alternate route.
 If you have to cross a muddy spot, please hike or ride through it rather than around it: going around widens the trail and can cause damage to the surrounding habitat.
 When the park is really muddy, it’s best to stick to Forbidden Drive.

 If a trail looks like this, give it a miss.

 Bikers, hikers, and horses: who goes first?
 It’s not a mystery, and following trail courtesy guidelines is key to staying safe on the trails.

 - As the largest, slowest-to-maneuver and (usually) least-predictable creatures on the trail, horses get the right of way from both hikers and mountain bikers.
 Hikers and bikers should avoid loud noises or sudden movements that could spook a horse.

 - Bikers should be prepared to yield for hikers and pedestrians at any time, and should always call out on trails as they approach.